Our Programs and Services

 Program Terms and Conditions

-The Canadian Northern Economic Development Agency is seeking Expressions of Interest (EOI) for new single or multi-year projects starting in the 2021-2022 fiscal year.
+The Canadian Northern Economic Development Agency's Expression of Interest (EOI) for new single or multi-year projects beginning after March 31, 2024, closed on November 20, 2023.

-EOIs submitted past February 5, 2021 will only be considered should funding remain following the completion of the initial EOI assessment process.
+Only successful EOI submissions will be invited to submit full applications.
+EOIs submitted past this deadline will only be considered should funding remain available following the completion of this initial EOI assessment process.

 Black Entrepreneurship Program